Labs17-RVNav/rvnav-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/labs15-rv-life/frontend/blob/master/README.md) for details on the frontend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+See [Data Science Documentation](https://github.com/labs15-rv-life/data-science/blob/master/README.md) for details on the Data Science of our project.
+See [iOS Documentation](https://github.com/labs15-rv-life/iOS/blob/master/README.md) for details on the iOS Swift app of our project.